High Desert Plant Finder & Guide

 Features & Attributes

 Nagami Kumquat features showy clusters of fragrant white star-shaped flowers with buttery yellow eyes at the ends of the branches from early spring to late winter.
-It has attractive dark green foliage with light green undersides.
-The glossy oval leaves are highly ornamental and remain dark green throughout the winter.
-It features an abundance of magnificent orange berries from early spring to late winter.
+Its attractive glossy oval leaves remain dark green in color with curious light green undersides throughout the year.
+The orange fruit is edible and has a sweet taste .
+Note that in general, it can be difficult to get plants to reliably produce indoors; this may be a challenge best reserved for experienced gardeners.

 Planting & Growing